 - Serve with desired topping or eat plain.

 The Paleo AIP Community E-Cookbook Series

 Update ~ the Giveaway has Ended

 Ten winners were chosen with Rafflecopter on 1/8/15.
-Congratulations to all of them!
-If you didn’t win, don’t despair.
+They've all been contacted to receive their prize.
+If you didn't win, don't despair.
 This e-cookbook is just $12.95 and worth every penny.
 You can purchase a copy here.

 We decided to celebrate the launch of this community cookbook by giving away 10 copies!
 It's easy to enter.
 Just click over to the purchase page, and answer the question in the Rafflecopter box.
 Since it's an e-cookbook, the giveaway is open to anyone in the world.
 The winners will be chosen randomly on January 8th, 2015.
 If you don't want to wait until then, you can buy it now for just $12.95.